 But it’s obviously best to avoid bloat in the first place.
 To do that, you need to know some of the possible causes.

 What Causes Bloat?

-If you feed kibble, the food you’re feeding may cause bloat.
-A lack of whole, fresh, raw foods in your dog’s diet can have all kinds of consequences, and bloat could be one of them.
+If you feed kibble, it may cause bloat.
+A lack of whole, fresh, raw foods in your dog’s diet can have all kinds of consequences.
+And bloat could be one of them.

-- 170% increase in risk for dogs who ate dry foods containing fat among the first four ingredients
+Dogs who ate dry foods with fats among the first four ingredients had a 170% increase in GDV.

 Preventing Bloat In Dogs

 Bloat’s very dangerous … so how can you prevent it?

 Feed your dog a fresh, whole food, raw meat-based diet.

 Your dog’s digestive tract is ideally suited for meat, not grains and starches.
 Processed foods (kibble) contain a ton of starchy carbohydrates.
 Your dog doesn’t need them.
 They can harm his digestive system … and they can increase the likelihood of bloat.